pranigopu/pranigopu.github.io/docs/effectiveness/sanctity-of-senses-and-reason.md

 ---

 # KEY POINT 1: Direct contact
 Direct perception (i.e. sense-perception and direct perception of mental states) is our only direct contact with reality.
-Any irreducible unit that enters our consciousness is a direct contact with reality, i.e. it is of and from some part of reality apart our consciousness.
+Any irreducible unit that enters our consciousness is a direct contact with reality, i.e. it is of and from some part of reality apart from our consciousness.
 Such a unit, being irreducible, cannot be conceptual, since a consciousness can only reach concepts by integrating its material; such material, thus, has to be direct perception.

 ---